danreuben/ironsworn-obsidian-template/reference/asset.md

 ### Alchemist

 - [x] When you create an elixir, choose an effect: Deftness (edge), audacity (heart), vigor (iron), slyness (shadow), or clarity (wits).
 Then, suffer -1 supply and roll +wits.
 On a strong hit, you create a single dose.
-The character who consumes the elixir must [[move#Face Danger|Face Danger]] +iron and score a hit, after which they add +1 when making moves with the related stat until their health, spirit, or momentum fall below +1.
+The character who consumes the elixir must [[move#Face Danger]] +iron and score a hit, after which they add +1 when making moves with the related stat until their health, spirit, or momentum fall below +1.
 On a weak hit, as above, but suffer an additional -1 supply to create it.
 - [ ] As above, and you may choose two effects for a single dose, or create two doses of the same effect.
 - [ ] When you prepare an elixir, add +1 and take +1 momentum on a hit.

 ### Animal Kin

 - [x] When you make a move to pacify, calm, control, aid, or fend off an animal (or an animal or beast companion), add +1 and take +1 momentum on a hit.
 - [ ] You may add or upgrade an animal or beast companion asset for 1 fewer experience.
-Once you mark all their abilities, you may [[move#Forge a Bond|Forge a Bond]] with them and take an automatic strong hit.
+Once you mark all their abilities, you may [[move#Forge a Bond]] with them and take an automatic strong hit.
 When you do, mark a bond twice and take 1 experience.
 - [ ] Once per fight, when you leverage your animal or beast companion to make a move, reroll any dice.
 On a hit, take +1 momentum.

 ### Banner-Sworn